dotnet/docs-maui/docs/user-interface/controls/carouselview/interaction.md

 ## Respond to the position changing

 When the currently displayed item changes, the `Position` property will be set to the index of the current item in the underlying collection.
-When this property changes, the `PositionChangedCommand` is executed with the value of the `PositionChangedCommandParameter` being passed to the `ICommand`.
+When this property changes, the `PositionChangedCommand` is executed with the value of the `PositionChangedCommandParameter` being passed to the <xref:System.Windows.Input.ICommand>.
 The `PositionChanged` event then fires.
 If the `Position` property has been programmatically changed, the <xref:Microsoft.Maui.Controls.CarouselView> will be scrolled to the item that corresponds to the `Position` value.

 > [!NOTE]
 > Setting the `Position` property to 0 will result in the first item in the underlying collection being displayed.